Angels Behind the Scenes: Hidden Miracles in Esther

 When Achashverosh summoned Vashti, whose name means beautiful, to present herself before his [presumably drunk] guests, she refused.
 The Talmud offers a few reasons, one of which claims she broke out in leprosy.

 Even more interesting, one opinion cites that the Angel Gabriel afflicted her with a temporary tail³.
-Either way, she refused to come out of her room, and was subsequently removed from the throne.
+Either way, she refused to come out of her room and was subsequently removed from the throne.

 In essence, we learn that long before the idea of Haman's decree emerged, G_D had already taken subversive steps to place a Jewish Queen in the palace.